 After taking in the view, retrace your steps and bear left onto the Patriots’ Path/Highlands Trail.
 Continue a short distance beyond the junction with the blue-blazed trail that you just climbed, but when the Patriots’ Path/Highlands Trail turns left at a kiosk, continue ahead on a wide gravel road with pink blazes.
 Follow this road through attractive woodlands to its end at a junction with the Grand Loop Trail (marked by a sign).
 (Here, an unmarked path to the right leads a short distance to an interesting rock outcrop.).

 Following the arrow that points towards the Bee-Line Trail, turn right onto the yellow-blazed Grand Loop Trail, which descends steadily.
 When you reach the Bee-Line Trail (this junction is also marked by signs), turn left, continuing to follow the Grand Loop Trail.
 You now begin to climb steadily, rather steeply in places.

 At the top of the climb, marked by a sign and a cairn, turn left onto the red-blazed Highland Cut.
 This trail is a rocky footpath that "cuts across" the ridge of Schooley's Mountain, passing the highest point in the park (elevation 1,104 feet), marked by a rock ledge on the left, along the way.
 Unfortunately, there are no views from this high point, which is in the midst of deep woods.

 After a brief, gentle descent, the Highland Cut ends at a junction with the yellow-blazed Grand Loop Trail, a wide woods road.
-Turn right and follow this road back to the restroom building and the parking area where the hike began.
+Turn right onto the Grand Loop Trail, which descends gradually.
+Follow the Grand Loop Trail back to the restroom building and the parking area where the hike began.